 Opt for pendant lighting — a single central fitting will prove much cheaper than individual downlights or wall lights.
 Check out multi-bulb fittings that only require a single power cable, for a flexible scheme.
 If you are rewiring the house as part of a renovation, then you could take the opportunity to do something more complex, such as having two circuits of bathroom lighting for task lights and dimmable mood lights.

 17. Invest in one statement feature for a luxe look on a budget

 Choose one thing to really make your bathroom have wow factor.
 This might be (as mentioned before) mixing a basic basin and look with a classy, freestanding bath, or splashing out on some really fancy taps.
 Or, if you’ve found tiles beyond your budget, use them on a statement wall with a more affordable complementary tile elsewhere.

 18. A bigger space will need more heat

 If you are extending the bathroom space don't forget that this will mean a larger area to heat.
-As a result, re-assess existing heating and upgrade the heat output if needed with a more powerful radiator, or take the opportunity to include underfloor heating.
-At the same time, check that the water pressure isn't affected by the addition of new sanitaryware.
+As a result, re-assess existing heating and upgrade the heat output if needed with a more powerful towel heater or radiator.
+You could also take the opportunity to include underfloor heating.
+At the same time, check that the water pressure isn't affected by the addition of new sanitary ware.

 19. Remember to include plenty of storage

-Nothing can ruin a nice new bathroom faster than clutter, so don't forget about storage.
+Nothing can ruin a nice new room faster than clutter, so don't forget about bathroom storage.
 Use storage furniture and baskets to keep everything out of sight (apart from your posh toiletries of course).

 Fitted furniture offers the chance to achieve a co-ordinated finish, but it needs to be planned from the start.
 Freestanding and modular furniture offer more flexibility and can be added after the sanitaryware is in place.
 Modular furniture can also be wall-mounted, making effective use of space in clutter-prone areas of the bathroom.